ellenxujuan/go-web-hello-world/README.md

 ($ ssh user@localhost -p 2222)

-upgrade the kernel to the 16.04 latest
+upgraded the kernel to the 16.04 latest with "apt-get update"